QiHackers

 • carrying a thermos everywhere

-• trying Chinese movement practices like Baduanjin
+• trying Baduanjin or other Chinese movement practices

 That range is exactly why the term is both useful and sloppy.
 It catches a real shift in attention, but it bundles too many things together.
+Someone who drinks hot water every morning and someone who genuinely wants to migrate their social media life to RedNote are doing very different things — but both might call it the same thing.

-Why The Word Took Off Now
+Why The Word Took Off When It Did

 People are tired of familiar Western scripts: